loutr/archsys-shell/README.md

 ## Bonus questions

-`ls` and `cat` are GNU utilities and are not directly linked to the shell (even though it is still possible to reimplement them as well); unlike `cd` which is a shell builtin.
+1. `ls` and `cat` are GNU utilities and are not directly linked to the shell (even though it is still possible to reimplement them as well); unlike `cd` which is a shell builtin.
+I reimplemented it using standard functions like `setenv`, `getenv`, `chdir`, etc. The special function `exec_builtin` catches any C_PLAIN command that is interpreted as a shell builtin.
+This allows for better maintainability, should any new builtin be added.

+2. The standard library function `wordexp` matches our need for globbing (and actually much more things), and it is what I used in this project.
+In order to reimplement it, one would have to:
+  - decompose the string as {prefix_folder, suffix};
+  - move to the appropriate folder and seek all matching files (potentially in sub-directories);
+  - perform the actual expansion in the string, namely allocating a new string with an appropriate size and adding the results of the previous search.

 ## Dependencies and installation